fent/node-newsemitter/README.md

 * `ignore` - An array of events that will be ignored.
 Defaults to `['newListener']`.
 * `maxHistory` - Maximum number of history items to remember.
 Default is `10`.
 * `manageHistory` - If true, does not add emitted events to history.
 Instead expects you to manually manage history with `addHistory()`.
 Defaults to `false`.
-* `comparator` - Function used to compare one event to another.
-Takes 2 arguments, first is possibly new arguments item, and second is item from history.
-Default is a deep equal function.
+* `identifier` - Function used to compare one event to another.
+Takes 1 arguments, the array-like `arguments` that `NewsEmitter#emit()` is called with.
+Should return a string.
+Default is `JSON.stringify`.

 ### NewsEmitter#emit(event)